holmesv3/nitf-rs/README.md

       - For example, return data from an image segment as an array with the appropriate format (right now only `Complex32` supported)
 - Expand with features for various applications of the standard (SICD as a first step)

-This started as a personal project to learn the language better, and I work on it as I have time to.

-If you have questions, would like to contribute, or would like to request something be added, you can ask on [this Discord server](https://discord.gg/Kg7NwN4XgS), or create an issue.

 ## Example
 ```rust